99deepshitha/production-manufacturing-analytics-dashboard/README.md

 🛠 Tech Stack
-1.Power BI Desktop
+- Power BI Desktop
-2.DAX
+- DAX
-3.Power Query
+- Power Query
-4.Star Schema Modeling
+- Star Schema Modeling

 📥 How to Use This Project
 1.Download the .pbix file